boozallen/sdp-docs/pages/deployment-guides/openshift/2_2_Pipeline_Config.rst

 ===================

 Use an SCM like GitHub to create a repository to store your pipeline configuration.
-This way you can share and maintain pipeline configuration like any other piece of code.
+This way you can access, share, and maintain pipeline configuration like any other piece of code.

 ==========================
 Create a Pipeline Template